CompPhysics/QuantumComputingMachineLearning/README.md

   - Whiteboard notes at https://github.com/CompPhysics/QuantumComputingMachineLearning/blob/gh-pages/doc/HandWrittenNotes/2025/NotesJanuary29.pdf

 ## February 3-7, 2025.
 Density matrices and Measurements
-  - Spectral decomposition and measurements
+  - Discussion of gates and project 1
-  - Density matrices
-  - Entanglement and Schmidt decomposition
+  - Quantum gates and circuits
-  - Entropies
+  - Developing our own codes for Bell states and comparing with qiskit
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week3
-  - _Reading recommendation_:

 ## February 10-14, 2025.
 Entanglement and entropies
   - Entanglement and Schmidt decomposition